MSBradshaw/AlleleBalance/README.md

 `--fingerprint` (optional and ignored if not using `--type analyze` ) path to .bed of sites to specifically be reported on for fingerprinting.
 Report will be saved as 'fingerprint.tsv'

+`--force_update` (optional and ignored if not using `--type update`) If this parameter is set to `--force_update true` and you are using `--type update` the it will force the db to update it self with the given input files even if they do not meet the threshold requirements

 ## Analyze Sample
 To use this function you must specific `--type analyze`